cbartram/kraken-frontend/docs/api/build.md

 ## API Versioning

 Each release of the API will publish a new semantic version.
 You can check the latest versions of the [API here](https://github.com/cbartram/kraken-api/releases).

-> ⚠️ If you are using the MovementService in your plugin for character pathing you should also include the `shortest-path` dependency.